opentext-idol/idol-tutorials/tutorials/retrieval/answer/PART_III.md

 cp -r ../basic-idol/content/cfg passageextractor_content/
 ```

-Update your `deploy.sh` script to use it:
+Update your `docker-compose.yml` to use it:

 ```diff
 idol-passageextractor-content: